Block storage performance

 Random write IOPS

-Sequential read IOPS
+Sequential reading IOPS

 Continuous access to hard disk storage locations

-Capacity is not a measure of the performance of block storage products, but for storage devices, different capacities can achieve different performance.
+The block storage capacity is calculated in binary units, representing 1,024 The data size of carry, for example, 1 GiB=1024 MiB.
+Capacity is not a measure of the performance of block storage products, but different capacities can achieve different performance.
 The larger the capacity, the stronger the data processing capability of the storage device.
-The I/O performance per unit capacity of the same type of block storage products is the same, but the cloud disk performance increases linearly with the capacity growth until it reaches the upper limit of the single disk performance of this type of block storage.
-The ESSD cloud disk can also select different performance levels in different capacity ranges.
+Unit capacity of the same type of block storage products I/O The performance is consistent, but the cloud disk performance increases linearly with the capacity growth until it reaches the upper limit of the single disk performance of this type of block storage.

 Cloud Disk Performance